Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Effects of strain on topological properties

-As we have previously described, for a magnetic material with a strong intrinsic DMI the $\text{sign}\left(\chi\right)$ can be manipulated by changing the intensity of the laser field, due to the first order correction of the high frequency approximation, which reads $\chi\to\mathcal{J}_{1}(\alpha a_{0})\chi$.
+As we have previously described, for a magnetic material with a strong intrinsic DMI the $\mathrm{sign}\left(\chi\right)$ can be manipulated by changing the intensity of the laser field, due to the first order correction of the high frequency approximation, which reads $\chi\to\mathcal{J}_{0}(\alpha a_{0})\chi$.
 For systems where the DMI is fully synthetic and results only from second order Floquet theory, this does not appear possible due to the dependence in $\mathcal{J}_{1}^{2}(\tau\alpha a_{0})>0$.
-Guided by the fact that a sign change can be achieved by making the system anisotropic and transforming $\mathcal{J}_{1}^{2}(\tau\alpha a_{0})\to\mathcal{J}_{1}(\tau\alpha\delta_{ji})\mathcal{J}_{1}(\tau\alpha\delta_{ik})$, The study on the exchange parameters in CrI$_{3}$ as function of strain has also been analyzed theoretically, considering strain values up to 10\% \citep{Leon_2020}. we explore the uniaxial straining of the FMCI.
-We will then show that even small amounts of strain can provide a pathway for such manipulations.
+Guided by the fact that a sign change can be achieved by making the system anisotropic and transforming $\mathcal{J}_{1}^{2}(\tau\alpha a_{0})\to\mathcal{J}_{1}(\tau\alpha\delta_{ji})\mathcal{J}_{1}(\tau\alpha\delta_{ik})$, we now explore the uniaxial straining of an FMCI, and show that even small amounts of strain can provide a pathway for topological manipulations of the model.
+Note that studies on the exchange parameters in CrI$_{3}$ as function of strain have been considered {and} theoretically analyzed in the past, considering strain values up to $10\%$ \cite{Leon_2020}.

-In the honeycomb lattice, the strain tensor is described by two parameters alone, namely the tensile strain $\varepsilon$ and the Poisson ratio $\nu$ \citep{landau_theory_2009,pereira_tight-binding_2009}.
+In the honeycomb lattice, the strain tensor is described by two parameters alone, namely the tensile strain $\varepsilon$ and the Poisson ratio $\nu$ \cite{landau_theory_2009}.
 When inducing stress onto the 2D magnetic material, the tensile strain $\varepsilon$ is proportional to this stress, and therefore we can treat $\varepsilon$ as the tunable parameter in our system.
 It measures the amount of deformation in the direction of the applied stress, while the Poisson ratio measures the deformation of the lattice in the transverse direction.
 A positive Poisson ratio $\nu>0$ indicates that when a material is stretched in a particular direction, it compresses in the transverse direction, and vice-versa.
 As such, the lattice vectors acquire a functional dependence on the parameters $\varepsilon$ and $\nu$, as strain applied in a particular direction.
-The deformed vectors read $\boldsymbol{\delta}_{i}(\varepsilon,\nu,\theta)=\left(1+\overline{\overline{\varepsilon}}\right)\boldsymbol{\delta}_{i}^{(0)},$where the strain tensor is
+The deformed vectors read $\bm{\delta}_{i}(\varepsilon,\nu,\theta)=\left(1+\overline{\overline{\varepsilon}}\right)\bm{\delta}_{i}^{(0)},$where the strain tensor is